radical-cybertools/radical.owms/README.md

 ### Configuration

 You need a configuration file in the location "~/.troy.cfg".
-An example is provided in this directory ("dot_troy_example.cfg"), you can copy that to "~/.troy.cfg" and customize to your environment.
+An example is provided in `examples/troy.cfg`, you can copy that to "~/.troy.cfg" and customize to your environment.

 ### Note to developers: